Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts: Introduction

 In areas such as demography or epidemiology, this situation often arises when working with mortality tables, where death counts are aggregated over ages and/or years.
 Using this context as an illustration, the aim of this paper is to estimate the underlying latent mortality patterns across both ages and years, and potentially months and weeks.
 In the absence of prior knowledge, it is natural to exploit the inherent order in the data and impose smoothness to obtain unique estimates.
 This can be achieved by incorporating a roughness penalty into the associated likelihood function as described by \citet{Eilers2007}.
 Hence, throughout this paper, we refer to it as the Penalized Composite Link Model (PCLM).
 The resulting scoring algorithm is a modified version of the classic iterative reweighted least-squares (IRLS) for GLMs, incorporating an additional penalty and a revised design matrix to account for the grouping structure.

-While this approach has been successfully applied in similar contexts \citep{RizziEtAlPCLM1D2015, RizziEtAlPCLM2D2018}, including with Bayesian estimation procedures \citep{LambertEilersBayesGrouped2009, LambertBayesBivariateCSDA2011}, the problem size in two- or higher-dimensional settings often becomes quite large, rendering the computational cost of maximizing the penalized likelihood function infeasible.
-In this paper we propose an alternative estimation procedure based on a reformulation of IRLS that resembles the EM-algorithm \citep{DempsterEtAl_EM1977}.
+While the PCLM has been successfully applied in similar contexts \citep{RizziEtAlPCLM1D2015, RizziEtAlPCLM2D2018}, including within Bayesian estimation frameworks \citep{LambertEilersBayesGrouped2009, LambertBayesBivariateCSDA2011}, the problem size in two- or higher-dimensional settings often becomes quite large, rendering the computational cost of maximizing the penalized likelihood function infeasible.
+Recently, deep learning approaches have been proposed for ungrouping data across multiple populations, a setting that can be viewed as moderately high-dimensional \citep{NigriEtAlDisaggregating2024}.
+These methods, however, are tailored to mortality data and lie outside the PCLM framework: they do not model the likelihood of the observed aggregated counts and therefore do not allow for likelihood-based inference.
+In contrast, this paper focuses on the PCLM itself and proposes an alternative estimation procedure that enables its efficient estimation in genuinely high-dimensional settings, based on a reformulation of IRLS that resembles the EM-algorithm \citep{DempsterEtAl_EM1977}.
 We alternate between computation of the latent distribution of counts from the current parameter estimates and estimating the parameters from the actual and estimated observations.
-This approach could be extremely useful in common situations where grouping structure in one dimension is constant over the other dimension (this is a common case in mortality tables where we observed aggregated death counts in coarse age groups and the aggregation structure is similar for all years and other dimensions).

-Although it is well established that the EM algorithm can suffer from slow convergence \citep{NgEtAl_EMchapter2012}, the computational and storage advantages of our approach stem from reformulating the whole algorithm as a Generalized Linear Array Model \citep[GLAM,][]{CurrieDurbanEilersGLAM2006}.
-This reformulation not only mitigates the traditional slowness of EM but also efficiently handles large systems of equations, significantly improving both efficiency and scalability.
+Although it is well established that the EM algorithm can suffer from slow convergence \citep{NgEtAl_EMchapter2012}, the computational and storage advantages of our approach stem from expressing the whole algorithm as a Generalized Linear Array Model \citep[GLAM,][]{CurrieDurbanEilersGLAM2006}.
+This formulation avoids the need to explicitly construct large and memory-intensive model matrices and efficiently handles the large systems of equations that arise.
+As a result, our method achieves substantial gains in both memory usage and computational speed.
+Furthermore, unlike the EM algorithm, which assumes a Poisson distribution for latent variables rather than for the observed aggregated counts, our approach preserves the original probabilistic assumptions of the model.
+It does not alter the underlying data-generating process, but instead constitutes a re-engineering of the estimation procedure to accommodate high-dimensional settings efficiently.